 An appeal is a motion against the final judgment in a case based on the grounds that a legal error occurred during the proceedings and that the error had the potential to impact the final judgment.

 The process for filing a notice of appeal is specific and complex.
 Once all the necessary steps have been taken, the court of appeals will review the legal arguments, hear oral arguments and make a decision.
 If the filing party disagrees with their decision, they can request the Texas Court of Criminal Appeals to take their case.

 When an appeal is granted, it does not mean that the outcome is immediately overturned.
 Instead, the process begins for a new trial.
 At this point, the prosecution will review their own case and assess if they’re prepared to go forward with a new trial or if they’re going to issue a motion to have the case dismissed.

 What many defendants in a criminal case don’t realize is that the appeal process is so specialized that it’s necessary to seek the guidance of appellate counsel to secure the best chances at winning their appeal.

 What Is the Role of an Appellate Attorney?

 The idea of hiring separate counsel to handle the appeals process is something that is completely foreign to most defendants in criminal cases.
-At first mention, the question that is most frequently asked centers around knowing the role of an appellate attorney.
+At first mention, the question that is most frequently asked centers around knowing the role of an appellate attorney in Dallas.